!Top Bar

 The pawprint is one of the most iconic symbols we often think of when talking about our canine buddies.
 In fact, Fido’s paws are quite remarkable.
 Those furry feet act as shock absorbers and sensory organs.
 They also allow your pooch to run, jump, play, and do that cute happy dance he does when you get home.
-Taking care of your pup’s paws is very important!
+Taking care of your dog’s paws is very important!
 A veterinarian offers some tips on this below.

 Claws